Gravity-Bridge/Gravity-Docs/docs/upgrading.md

-# Gravity bridge Mercury Upgrade Part 2
+# Gravity bridge Polaris

-As outlined in this [governance proposal](https://www.mintscan.io/gravity-bridge/proposals/40)
+As outlined in this [governance proposal](https://www.mintscan.io/gravity-bridge/proposals/58)

-Gravity Bridge will be upgrading to Mercury part 2
+Gravity Bridge will be upgrading Polaris

-* Fixes for the Ethereum -> Destination IBC forwarder + Extensive hand and automated testing
+* Ethereum key support - Sign all your Gravity Bridge Chain transactions using your Ethereum key

+* Cosmos SDK upgrade to v0.45.6

+* IBC upgrade to v3.1.0 (Interchain Accounts to come in a later upgrade)

-This upgrade *will not* change the chain-id and will occur at block height `1888600`
+This upgrade *will not* change the chain-id and will occur at block height `2860730`

 ## Preparing for the upgrade